Marie Wall: Career

-In H65 Höör she has been a good player and developed to one of Sweden's best left wing player.
+In H 65 Höör she developed to one of Sweden's best left wing player.
 H 65 have had good results in EHF:s cups and the players have got international routine and developed.
 2014 H65 won EHF Challenge Cup.
-Marie Wall made to the national team and was playing in VM 2015 in Danmark.
-But she was not chosen for 2016 Olympic Games in Rio de Janeiro.
-Before EM 2016 in Sweden Olivia Mellegård was chosen instead of Marie Wall Mellegård got at head injure in game against France and Marie Wall was replacing her in the last game of EM 2016.
+Marie Wall made to the national team and was playing in the 2015 World Championship in Danmark.
+But she was not chosen for 2016 Olympics in Rio de Janeiro.
+Before 2016 European Championship in Sweden Olivia Mellegård was chosen instead of Marie Wall, but Mellegård got at head injure in game against France and Marie Wall was replacing her in the last game of the tournament.

-Wall has played 26 junior national teams matches, 13 youth-national teams matches and 34 matches for the national team to December 2019.
+Wall played 26 junior national teams matches, 13 youth-national teams matches and 34 matches for the national team to December 2019.

 She decided to end her career in 2022.